Why Alabama Belongs on Your Travel Bucket List

 No American city has a more singular identity than Huntsville, and no identity is quite as improbable: a mid-size Southern city that played a decisive role in getting humanity to the moon.
 Huntsville is home to NASA’s Marshall Space Flight Center, which was responsible for developing the Saturn V rocket — the most powerful launch vehicle ever built — under the leadership of German-born aerospace engineer Wernher von Braun, who was brought to Huntsville after World War II as part of Operation Paperclip.

-Space Camp has operated here since 1982 and has trained over 850,000 participants from more than 150 countries.
+Space Camp has operated here since 1982 and has now trained more than one million participants from over 150 countries.
 Multi-day programs combine classroom instruction, flight simulation, zero-gravity training, and team-building exercises modeled on actual NASA mission protocols.
-For children between 9 and 18 with any interest in science, technology, engineering, or aviation, the camp programs are genuinely transformative.
+For children between 9 and 18 with any interest in science, technology, engineering, or aviation, the camp programs can be life-changing.

 Contemporary Huntsville extends well beyond the space theme.
 The city has become one of the fastest-growing tech corridors in the Southeast, driven by federal defense contracts and a pipeline of engineering talent from nearby University of Alabama in Huntsville.
 This influx of educated professionals has transformed the downtown food and nightlife scene dramatically.
 The Mars Manufacturing Excellence Center and Lowe Mill Arts & Entertainment — the largest privately owned arts center in the United States — add creative depth to a city that might otherwise seem narrowly technical.
 Monte Sano State Park, directly above the city, provides mountain biking trails and panoramic views that have helped Huntsville develop a surprisingly active outdoor culture.